 Mix all the Levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I usually do this the night before.

 Either use in the main dough immediately or refrigerate for up to 1 day before using.